Close Menu

 7. Professional Treatment

 In some cases, professional treatment may be necessary to manage anxiety effectively.
 This can include therapy, medication, or a combination of both.
-Cognitive-behavioral therapy (CBT) is particularly effective in helping individuals understand and change their thought patterns related to anxiety.
+Cognitive-behavioural therapy (CBT) is particularly effective in helping individuals understand and change their thought patterns related to anxiety.
+For those dealing with co-occurring issues like substance use, centres like Beverly Hills rehab provide integrated treatment programmes that address both addiction and mental health challenges holistically.

 Conclusion